exasol/pytest-plugins/pytest-slc/README.md

 # pytest-exasol-slc Plugin

-The `pytest-exasol-slc` plugin provides a pytest fixture for building and uploading a script language container into the database.
-The fixture is backend agnostic.
-It runs for the selected backends (see the documentation for the `pytest-exasol-backend` plugin).
+The `pytest-exasol-slc` plugin provides a pytest fixtures for building and uploading a script language container into the database.
+The fixtures are backend agnostic.
+They run for the selected backends (see the documentation for the `pytest-exasol-backend` plugin).

 ## Installation